GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 DPT deploys resources on [Google Assured Workload](https://cloud.google.com/assured-workloads) projects, however, DPT does not create these projects for Assured Workloads.
 Hence, before deploying DPT, the user must create two FedRAMP moderate assured workloads (one for three tier workload and one for logging project) using console or gcloud.
 Refer to this [link](https://cloud.google.com/assured-workloads/docs/how-to-create-workload).

+**Note: Create Assured workloads in regions where N2D machine type is supported.
+Refer to [this link](https://cloud.google.com/compute/docs/regions-zones) to see which regions support N2D machine type.

 ### Clone the repository